dcsteve24/MicrosoftWindowsInfo/FreeIPA Tie-In/ipa-adtrust (Kerberos).md

-##Configuring Windows to Use FrrIPA Authentication via ipa-adtrust Module.
+## Configuring Windows to Use FreeIPA Authentication via ipa-adtrust Module.

 # The following procedures outline the steps to use FreeIPAs kerberos authentication for Windows.
 This has been tested on Windows 7.
 I have attempted it on Server 2012 but the FreeIPA was preconfigured and me editing things broke authentication so had to revert and go the pGina route.